cudmore/protocols/worley-shuler-prairie.md

 ## 5) VirtualDub

 VirtualDub is a program to play video files and display a live video feed from a USB video camera.
+The VirtualDub program is at 'F:\cudmore\apps\VirtualDub-1.10.4\VirtualDub.exe'.

-Once VirtualDub is opened, start a live video feed using 'File - Capture AVI...' and select the correct USB camera with 'Select a Video Device' popup.
+Open VirtualDub and start a live video feed using 'File - Capture AVI...' and select the correct USB camera with 'Select a Video Device' popup.
 This is usually 'USB2.0 ATV'.

 The video feed will only work if